datolya/rustify-your-projects/_includes/article.md

 uv pip install -r requirements.txt
 ```

-You'll notice this process wraps up within a few seconds, n total we count `3.802` seconds elapsed.
+You'll notice this process wraps up within a few seconds, in total we count `3.802` seconds elapsed.
 This is despite our
 having used some of the most feared data-intensive packages.
 In comparison, running a Poetry setup without pre-defined
 package versions and using `poetry install`, the time needed to completion was almost **2 minutes** at `1:59.74`, and with
 CPU usage at 88% (instead of 42% with `uv`).